Animals (Pink Floyd album): Packaging

 Once the album was complete, work began on its cover.
 Hipgnosis, designer of the band's previous album covers, offered three ideas, one of which was a small child entering his parents' bedroom to find them having sex: "copulating, like animals!"

 The final concept was, unusually, designed by Waters.
-At the time he lived near Clapham Common, and regularly drove past Battersea Power Station, which was by then approaching the end of its useful life.
-A view of the building was chosen for the cover image, and the band commissioned German company Ballon Fabrik (who had previously constructed Zeppelin airships) and Australian artist Jeffrey Shaw to build a 40 ft pig balloon (known as Algie).
+At the time, he lived near Clapham Common, London, and regularly drove past Battersea Power Station, which was approaching the end of its useful life.
+A view of the building was chosen for the cover image, and the band commissioned the German company Ballon Fabrik (who had previously constructed Zeppelin airships) and the Australian artist Jeffrey Shaw to build a 40 ft pig balloon (known as Algie).
 The balloon was inflated with helium and manoeuvred into position on 2 December 1976, with a marksman ready to fire if it escaped.

 Inclement weather delayed work, and the band's manager Steve O'Rourke neglected to book the marksman for a second day; the balloon broke free of its moorings and disappeared from view.
 The pig flew over Heathrow, resulting in panic and cancelled flights; pilots also spotted the pig in the air.
 It eventually landed in Kent and was recovered by a local farmer, who was apparently furious that it had scared his cows.
 The balloon was recovered and filming continued for a third day, but as the early photographs of the power station were considered better, the image of the pig was later superimposed onto one of those taken by professional photographer Howard Bartrop on location on a residential block of flats adjacent.

 During the Isles of Wonder short film shot by Danny Boyle and shown as part of the Opening Ceremonies of the 2012 Summer Olympics in London, the camera zooms down the length of the River Thames, from a small spring in the countryside all the way to the Olympic venue.
 During the fly-by, a pig can be seen floating above Battersea Power Station.

 The album's theme continues onto the record's picture labels.
 Side one's label shows a fisheye lens view of a dog and the English countryside, and side two features a pig and sheep, in the same setting.
 Mason's handwriting is used as a typeface throughout the packaging.
 The gatefold features monochrome photographs of the dereliction around the power station.